JoeyMckenzie/joeymckenzie.tech/src/content/blog/flying-with-rust-and-postgres.md

 ## Wrapping up

 In my quest for a developer-friendly hosting platform, I've been thoroughly satisfied with what fly offers.
 I'm excited to see what I can build, and without a doubt, I'll be looking for more excuses to host whatever I can with the platform.

+All the code we wrote today you can find on my [blog samples](https://github.com/JoeyMckenzie/joey-mckenzie-tech/tree/main/samples/flying-with-rust-and-postgres).

+Until next time, friends!